gvisco/potato/README.md

 #### Command: ```tag```
 Load a Potato analyser instance and process a log file.
 * Output is written on the standard output, so you may want to redirect it to a file.
+* The tag and the likelihood of every trace are *appended* at the end of the line.
 * The knowledge file is not updated in this case.